Testing Causality in Scientific Modelling Software: Related Work

 In more conventional settings, CI techniques have been applied to the software testing problem of fault localisation (FL).
 Informally, FL concerns identifying locations of faults in a program \cite{wong2016survey} and often involves computing a ``suspiciousness metric'' for software components, such as program statements.
 However, these metrics are often confounded by other software components.
 To address this, Baah et al. \cite{baah2010causal} translated FL to a CI problem, using program dependence graphs as a model of causality to estimate the causal effects of program statements on the occurrence of faults.
 Subsequent papers build on this to handle additional sources of bias \cite{baah2011mitigating}; leverage more advanced statistical models \cite{baah2011mitigating, podgurski2020counterfault}; and adapt to different software components \cite{shu2013mfl, bai2015numfl, gore2012reducing, podgurski2020counterfault}.

 More recently, Lee et al. have introduced the Causal Program Dependence Analysis Framework and applied it to FL.
 This is a CI-driven framework that measures the strength of dependence between program elements by modelling their causal structure \cite{lee2021causal}.
-Unlike the previous CI-based FL techniques, this framework does not use static analysis to construct its underlying causal model, and instead approximates the causal structure from existing, observational data.
-Through a series of experiments, the framework has been shown to outperform slicing-based and search-based FL techniques, and, due to its focus on dependence relations instead of coverage, is less susceptible to coincidental correctness (executions that pass but cover faulty components).
+Unlike previous CI-based FL techniques, this framework does not use static analysis to construct its underlying model of causality, and instead approximates the causal structure by observing the effects of interventions.
+In a series of experiments, the framework has been shown to outperform slicing-based and search-based FL techniques, and help developers focus on key dependencies.
+Furthermore, due to its focus on dependence relations instead of coverage, it is less susceptible to coincidental correctness (executions that pass but cover faulty components).

 In a similar vein, software testing often involves understanding \emph{why} a particular outcome occurs, such as a program failure.
 To this end, Johnson et al. \cite{johnson2020causal}, developed a tool that explains the root cause of faulty software behaviour.
 This tool creates ``causal experiments'' by mutating an existing test to form a suite of minimally different tests that, contrary to the original, are not fault-causing.
 The passing and failing tests can then be compared to understand \emph{why} a fault occurred.
 Similarly, Chockler et al. \cite{chockler2021compositional} developed a tool to \emph{explain} the decisions of deep neural network (DNN) image classifiers.
 Following the actual causes framework \cite{halpern2005causes}, this tool offers explanations in the form of minimal subsets of pixels sufficient for the DNN to classify an image.